Schizophrenia and Addiction Treatment in California

 Paranoid schizophrenia is characterized by prominent auditory hallucinations and delusions, often involving themes of persecution or grandeur.
 Patients with this subtype may exhibit anxiety, anger, aloofness, and argumentativeness.
 Despite these symptoms, individuals with paranoid schizophrenia can often function at a higher level compared to those with other subtypes.

 Disorganized schizophrenia, also known as hebephrenic schizophrenia, is marked by disorganized speech and behavior, as well as inappropriate or flat affect.
 Patients with this subtype often exhibit confused and incoherent thoughts and speech.
-Significant impairment in daily activities is common, and individuals may struggle with performing the basic tasks of daily living.
+Significant impairment in daily activities is common, and individuals may struggle to perform basic tasks of daily living.

 Catatonic schizophrenia is dominated by disturbances in movement, which can range from severe motoric immobility, known as catatonia, to excessive motor activity.
 Symptoms of this subtype include stupor, rigidity, posturing, waxy flexibility, and repetitive movements.
 Patients may also display echolalia, which is the repetition of others’ words, or echopraxia, which is the repetition of others’ movements.